CCrypto/ccvpn3/pages/install-gnulinux.en.md

 1. Download and install OpenVPN with your package manager.

-    - Debian: `sudo apt-get install install openvpn resolvconf`
+    - Debian: `sudo apt-get install openvpn resolvconf`
     - Fedora: `sudo yum install openvpn`

 2. Download the .ovpn file you need in [your account](/account/config) and put